 You should schedule content to post on them, but you don’t have to check them as often as Facebook!

-Narrowing down your platforms and targets to the ones that work for your brand can significantly reduce the time you spend on social media every day.
+Narrow down your platforms and targets to the ones that work for your brand and you’ll significantly reduce the time you spend on social media every day.

 What’s at the top of your social media daily checklist?

-Typically, it’s to check your accounts every day, right away.
+For many of us, it’s checking your accounts every day, right away.

-You want to see if you have any new brand mentions, direct messages, or questions to answer.
+You check for any new brand mentions, direct messages, or questions to answer.

 If you have a lot of platforms to run through, this can be time-consuming.

 Ten minutes spent answering questions on one channel doesn’t seem bad.
-But when you multiply that by a few different networks, you’re looking at closer to an hour.
+Multiply that by a few different networks, though, and you’re looking at closer to an hour.

-And all of this is assuming that you’re only checking these once a day!
+Of course, that’s assuming you’re only checking your accounts once a day!
 We both know that’s not the case.

-Luckily, tools like Hootsuite allow you to manage every social media account from one place.
+Luckily, using tools like Hootsuite as a social media hack allows you to manage every social media account from one place.

 Instead of wasting time checking each one individually, you can get all your updates from your single Hootsuite account.

-If you haven’t already, go ahead and add all your social networks to manage them on Hootsuite:
+If you haven’t already, add all your social networks to manage them on Hootsuite: